EXCLUSIVE-Trump administration to consider adding China's Ant Group to trade blacklist -sources

 EXCLUSIVE-Chinese regulatory probe delays approval for Ant's IPO, sources say

-(Reporting by Humeyra Pamuk, Alexandra Alper, Karen Freifeld; Additional Reporting by David Shepardson and Mike Stone; Writing by Alexandra Alper; Editing by Chris Sanders, Lisa Shumaker and Edwina Gibbs)
+(Reporting by Humeyra Pamuk, Alexandra Alper, Karen Freifeld; Additional Reporting by David Shepardson, Mike Stone and Julie Zhu; Writing by Alexandra Alper; Editing by Chris Sanders, Lisa Shumaker and Edwina Gibbs)

 ((Alexandra.Alper@thomsonreuters.com; +1(202)354-5865; Reuters Messaging: alexandra.alper.thomsonreuters.com@reuters.net - https://twitter.com/alexalper?lang=en))